joeromero/docs/content/cartodb_js/cartodb_js.md

 # Getting started

 CartoDB is a geospatial database on the cloud that allows for the storage and visualization of data on the web.
-Using CartoDB will allow you to quickly create map based visualizations.
+Using CartoDB allows you to quickly create map based visualizations.
 Here are a few ways you can use CartoDB.

 * Upload, visualize, and manage your data using the [authoring tool][cartodb_login].
 * Quickly create and customize maps that you can embed or share via public URL using the map embedding tool.